Warja Lavater: Personal life

 Lavater spent the first nine years of her life in Moscow and Athens.
 In 1922, her mother (the author Mary Lavater-Sloman) and father (Emil Lavater, an engineer) settled the family back in Winterthur.
 After attending High School, Lavater studied graphic arts in Zurich from 1931 to 1935 at the Fachklasse für Grafik an der Kunstgewerbeschule Grafik (School of Applied Arts).
-It was here, in 1932, she began studying under Ernst Keller in a class of 28 of which 7 were women.
+It was here, in 1932, that she began studying under Ernst Keller in a class of 28 of which 7 were women.
 Later in life, Lavater recalled this training:What we were learning was design, and so we began with the most important thing, drawing.
 Where do you put a sign in a rectangle?
 What is the standard solution to this exercise?
 Should the strongest element be the sign or the drawing?
 How can both be distinguished at a distance, yet integrated in a composition?

 Studying in Stockholm, Basel, and Paris, she opened her own studio for applied design in Zurich in 1937 with Gottfried Honegger, her future husband.
 It was here that Lavater embarked on her first profession as a designer of symbols, logos, and trademarks.
 Among her initial creations were the three keys logo of the Schweizerischen Bankverein (Swiss Bank Corporation- which is now used by its successor, Swiss global financial services company UBS AG) and the logo for the Swiss National Exhibition of 1939.

 After marrying Honegger in 1940, she bore two daughters: Bettina (1943) and Cornelia (1944).

 From 1944 to 1958 she worked extensively with the young person's magazine Jeunesse designing the covers, supplying illustrations, and being responsible for typography.